 12. Sticking with what works- How do you find your niche?
 What are your personal gifts to your children?
 We may question our ability to be a good single or co-parent, however rest on the areas that you are at your best compounded with what you have learned within these twelve segments.

-Bruce Buccio is Author, Rebuilding Coach and Expert supporting single and co-parents professionally in Parenting, Family, Relations, and Life Changes.
-Bruce is also a Mediator and Court Appointed Special Advocate, Writer and Blogger on topics of raising his children, inspiration, growth and love.
+Bruce Buccio counsels and mentors single and co-parents professionally in Parenting, Relationships, Personal Growth and Life Changes.
+Bruce is Mediator, Court Appointed Child Advocate.
+Bruce writes today about inspiration, growth and love.